apache/metron/metron-analytics/metron-profiler/README.md

 This creates a profile...
  * Named ‘example3’
  * That for each IP source address
- * Only if the 'protocol' field equals 'HTTP'
+ * Only if the 'protocol' field is 'HTTP'
- * Accumulates the sum of length
+ * Initializes the Stats library
- * Accumulates the number of messages
+ * Adds the `length` field from each message
  * Calculates the average as the result

 ### Topology Configuration